jeffskinnerbox/blog/content/ideas/getting-started-with-micropython-and-circuitpython.md

 the [Mu Editor][33] and/or [Thonny IDE][27].

 ##### Install Mu
-Mu is a vey simple editor create specifically for beginner Python programmers.
+Mu is a very simple editor create specifically for beginner Python programmers.

 ```bash
 # download the AppImage